 Real property includes land and any buildings, structures, improvements, or other fixtures on the land.
 Tangible personal property includes any physical (tangible) object, other than real property, that one can own.
 Common examples of tangible personal property include cars, office equipment, and machinery.
 Intangible personal property is property that does not have a physical substance but represents particular value.
 The most common intangible asset a business has is its “goodwill.”

 Real property is taxed in all states.
 Many states tax tangible personal property.
 Fewer states tax intangible personal property.
 The tax is based on the value of the property.
 A state may impose a property tax only on property whose tax situs — or location — is considered to be within the state.

 Sales and use taxes may be due

 Although sales and use taxes are paid by the consumer, it is the retailer’s responsibility to collect the tax and remit the amount collected to the state.
-In this case, it does not matter if the retailer is an LLC, a corporation or a sole proprietor, the seller must collect and pay over the appropriate taxes to the state.
-In order to facilitate collection of these taxes, a retailer is generally required to obtain a license or permit before doing business in the state.
+Therefore, if an LLC sells taxable goods or services to the consumers of a state it must collect and pay over the appropriate taxes to the state.
+In order to facilitate collection of these taxes, the LLC is required to obtain a sales tax license or permit from the state.